 The Stakes Are Rising

-The Call to Creative Action
+A Call to Creative Conscience

-At the end of the day, AI should never replace us.
 It should remind us what makes us human.

 by